What is a Stock Option?

-A stock option is a contract between two parties which gives the buyer the right to buy or sell underlying stocks at a predetermined price and within a specified time period.
+A stock option is a contract between two parties that gives the buyer the right to buy or sell underlying stocks at a predetermined price and within a specified time period.

-A seller of the stock option is called an option writer, where the seller is paid a premium from the contract purchased by the stock option buyer.
+A seller of the stock option is called an option writer, where the seller is paid a premium from the contract purchased by the buyer.

 Stock Option Types

 There are two types of stock options: